toradex/meta-toradex-security/docs/README-secure-boot-k3.md

 | `TDX_K3_SUPPRESS_HSSE_WARNINGS` | Whether to suppress some warning messages about the type of device (HS-FS/HS-SE) that the generated image is targeted. | `0` |

 **NOTE**: Older versions of this layer provided variables `TDX_K3_HSSE_ENABLE` and `TDX_K3_HSSE_KEY_DIR` which are no longer available.
 The former has been replaced by `TDX_K3_SECBOOT_ENABLE` along with `TDX_K3_SECBOOT_TARGET_HSSE_DEVICE` and the latter by `TDX_K3_SECBOOT_KEY_DIR`.

+#### Signed artifacts and verification chain

+The K3 boot chain has three bootloader stages, and all three are signed with the SMPK when secure boot is enabled:

+- **`tiboot3.bin`** — first stage, containing the R5 SPL, the TI Foundational Security (TIFS) firmware and configuration data.
+It is wrapped in a TI-specific x509 certificate signed with the SMPK.
+- **`tispl.bin`** — second stage, a FIT image containing the A53 SPL, ATF (TF-A), OP-TEE and the DM firmware.
+Each sub-image is individually wrapped in a `ti-secure` x509 certificate signed with the SMPK.
+- **`u-boot.img`** — third stage, also a FIT image; the U-Boot proper payload inside it is wrapped in a `ti-secure` x509 certificate signed with the SMPK.

+The verification chain at boot is then:

+1. The boot ROM verifies `tiboot3.bin` against the SMPK hash fused into OTP.
+2. The R5 SPL (inside `tiboot3.bin`) loads `tispl.bin` and asks TIFS to verify each `ti-secure`-wrapped sub-image before using it.
+3. The A53 SPL (inside `tispl.bin`) loads `u-boot.img` and likewise asks TIFS to verify the `ti-secure`-wrapped U-Boot payload before jumping into it.

+On HS-SE devices, any image that fails verification — or that arrives without a `ti-secure` certificate at all — is rejected and the boot stops.

 ### Fusing the keys into the SoC